Does Evolution Disprove God? Are Science and Religion Compatible?

 God works on the principle of incarnation, i.e. through human means and even human weaknesses.
 He works in partnership with human beings within history and culture.
 Hence Jesus endured human envy, intrigue, ambition and cruelty.

-Similarly, God has worked through nature red in tooth and claw and all the blind alleys of natural selection, rather than constantly intervening in the process like some cosmic puppet master.
-It seems that God has allowed a “freedom” to nature which is parallel to the freedom of human beings.
+Similarly, Christians who believe in evolution say that God has worked through nature red in tooth and claw and all the blind alleys of natural selection, rather than constantly intervening in the process like some cosmic puppet master.
+They say it seems that God has allowed a “freedom” to nature which is parallel to the freedom of human beings.
 This freedom can work out for good or ill.
 Nature red in tooth and claw, raging volcanoes, earthquakes, tornados, tsunamis etc., seem to be a manifestation of this “freedom.”

 They are not meaningless evils, though.
 Earthquakes and volcanoes constantly recycle the planetary crust which billions of years ago made the oceans and atmosphere and formed the continents.
 Today, it produces a lush, habitable planet, builds mountains, enriches soils, regulates the planet's temperature, concentrates gold and other rare metals and maintains the sea's chemical balance.
 Some scientists believe that life on earth would not have happened without this recycling.
 It is essential to maintaining stable climate conditions on earth.
 Were it not happening, all the carbon dioxide would disappear and the planet would freeze.